TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-02-how-to-patch-package-in-vendor-yet-allow-its-updates.md

 vendor/bin/vendor-patches generate
 ```

-The Migrify tool will generate patch files for all files created this way in `/patches` directory:
+The Symplify tool will generate patch files for all files created this way in `/patches` directory:

 ```bash
 /patches/nette-di-di-extensions-injectextension.php.patch